cbil-vt/DDN3/README.md

 ### Option 2: install into an existing Conda environment
 If you want to install DDN into an existing Conda environment, it is suggested to install dependencies from Conda first.

-First we need to install some common dependencies.
+First, we need to install some common dependencies.
 ```bash
 $ conda install -c conda-forge numpy scipy numba networkx matplotlib jupyter scipy pandas scikit-learn
 ```